megalus/django-microsoft-sso/.junie/guidelines.md

 The ./docs folder contains detailed instructions of how to use the library, including examples and diagrams.
 Reading order for the markdown files is located in mkdocs.yml at `nav` key.
 On these docs you can be very didactic.

 The folder `example_microsoft_app` contains a minimal Django app using the library.
 It can be used as a reference for the documentation.
 Use their README.md as a reference for how to use.

+Do not run terminal commands until Jetbrains fixes Junie support to WSL (JBAI-13074).